Filter & Align: Leveraging Human Knowledge to Curate Image-Text Data: Introduction

-Intriguingly, recent advancements in language models \cite{actorcritic,neural,webgpt,learningbetter,instructgpt} have demonstrated that Reinforcement Learning from Human Feedback (RLHF)~\cite{deepreinforce,learnhuman} can effectively incorporate human preferences as a reward signal, markedly aligning the model with human intentions.
+Intriguingly, recent advancements in language models \citep{actorcritic,neural,webgpt,learningbetter,instructgpt} have demonstrated that Reinforcement Learning from Human Feedback (RLHF)~\citep{deepreinforce,learnhuman} can effectively incorporate human preferences as a reward signal, markedly aligning the model with human intentions.
 A key component here is the reward model, which is trained to approximate the often complex and nuanced human evaluations of desired behavior.
 By integrating human feedback directly into the training loop, models can develop a more profound understanding of complex domains of human knowledge.
-Inspired by these advancements, this paper seeks a human-centric approach to the curation of image-text pairings, aiming to improve data quality through a filtration process intrinsically attuned to the subtleties of human cognition and evaluative criteria, as illustrated in the bottom part of~\cref{fig:reward-scenario}.
+Inspired by these advancements, this paper seeks a human-centric approach to the curation of image-text pairings, aiming to improve data quality through a filtration process intrinsically attuned to the subtleties of human cognition and evaluative criteria.

-An overview of our data filtering pipeline, which is grounded in human knowledge, is illustrated in~\cref{fig:method}.
-Specifically, our first step is to collect a dataset with 10,000 images, each paired with a variety of captions.
-Then, human preferences are collected on ranking the alignment between different captions to their corresponding images, applying a set of criteria that captures both objective aspects, such as accuracy and completeness, and subjective aspects, such as vividness and contextual relevance.
+An overview of our data filtering pipeline, which is grounded in human knowledge, is illustrated in Figure~\ref{fig:method}.
+Specifically, our first step is to collect a dataset with 1,000 images, each paired with a variety of captions.
+Then, human preferences are collected by ranking the alignment between different captions to their corresponding images, applying a set of criteria that captures both objective aspects, such as accuracy and completeness, and subjective aspects, such as vividness and contextual relevance.
 In the final stage, we train a reward model on the annotated dataset, aiming to predict the human preference for captions.
 The resulting reward model is expected to function as a human-like referee that can transfer human knowledge to identify and filter the misaligned and low-quality image-text pairs for enhancing the overall dataset quality.

-Extensive experiments are provided on demonstrating that we can successfully compress large-scale and noisy image-text datasets to compact and well-aligned forms.
-For example, as shown in \cref{fig:intro}, by compressing the training dataset, consisting of CC3M~\cite{cc3m}, CC12M~\cite{cc12m}, and a portion of the LAION-400M dataset~\cite{laion400m}, from 130M to 15.5M, BLIP-B/16 achieves a highly competitive $82.4\%$ zero-shot text recall@1 (Flickr30K~\cite{flickr30k}) and $61.7\%$ zero-shot CIDEr (Nocaps~\cite{nocaps} val set).
-This performance stands in stark contrast to the counterpart trained on the original 130M dataset, which attains $78.6\%$ on text recall@1 and $0.0$ on CIDEr.
-Additionally, our method exhibits a good generalization to different vision-language models --- with CLIP-B/16 model, we not only reduce the dataset by $50\%$ but also impressively achieve $2.6\%$ and $2.0\%$ improvements on text and image recall@1 (Flickr30K).